RishabhParakh/Acko-Vehicle-Insurance-Purchase-Prediction/README.md

 **Outcome**
 A prediction model was built that could estimate the likelihood of each customer purchasing insurance.
 This gave Acko the ability to focus on high-potential leads, improving marketing efficiency and sales effectiveness across the business.

+If you want to explore the modeling and evaluation work in Phase 2, [click here](notebook/EDA+Model_Selection.ipynb).

 ---

 ### 🚀 Phase 3: Building a Real-Time Prediction System — Automating the Process